Judd Apatow: Career

-1985–2003: Stand-up, early film and television work
+1985–2003: Stand-up and early work

 Apatow began performing stand-up comedy at age seventeen, during his senior year of high school.
 In the September 1985 issue of Laugh Factory Magazine, he is listed as an associate editor.
-After graduating from high school in 1985, he moved to Los Angeles and enrolled in the screenwriting program at University of Southern California.
+After graduating from high school in 1985 he moved to Los Angeles and enrolled in the screenwriting program at University of Southern California.
 While at USC, he organized and hosted a number of on-campus "Comedy Night" events, featuring headliners such as Saturday Night Live performer Kevin Nealon.
 Apatow introduced the acts at these events with short standup routines of his own.
 He also began volunteering at (and later producing) benefit concerts for HBO's Comic Relief and performing and seeing standup at the Improv in Hollywood.
 He dropped out of college during his second year and later moved into an apartment with comedian Adam Sandler, whom he met at the Improv.
 He competed in the Johnnie Walker Comedy Search in 1989 directed by Saturday Night Live short film producer Neal Marshad.

 Shortly thereafter, Apatow was introduced by manager Jimmy Miller to Garry Shandling which resulted in Apatow being hired as a writer for the 1991 Grammy Awards that year, which Shandling hosted.
 He went on to co-produce comedy specials by Roseanne Arnold, Tom Arnold, and Jim Carrey.
 In 1992, Apatow appeared on HBO's 15th Annual Young Comedians Special and shortly afterwards went on to co-create and executive produce The Ben Stiller Show for Fox.
 Apatow had met Stiller outside of an Elvis Costello concert in 1990, and they became friends.
 Despite critical acclaim and an Emmy Award for Apatow and the rest of the writing staff, Fox canceled the show in 1993.

 Apatow went on to join HBO's The Larry Sanders Show in 1993 as a writer and consulting producer, and he later served as a co-executive producer and director of an episode during the show's final season in 1998.
 He credits Shandling as his mentor for influencing him to write comedy that is more character-driven.
 Apatow earned six Emmy nominations for his work on Larry Sanders.
 During this same time, he worked as a consulting producer and staff writer for the animated show The Critic, starring Jon Lovitz.